 - Even small mice (for bigger species)

 Again, and we cannot stress this enough, make sure you research what to feed your frog based on their species.
 You also need to know how often to feed your frog as well, which also depends on species.
 There are some frogs that are very active and need to eat more often than others, whereas other frogs that are more sedentary and don’t need to eat as often.
-That’s why it is so crucial to understanding what your specific species of frog needs.
+That’s why it is so crucial to understanding what the specific species of frog needs.

 What NOT to feed your frog